In-patient luxury rehab center in Thailand

 • Texas tea (when combined with promethazine)

-Codeine addiction manifests itself through mood, behavioral, and physical symptoms.
-Signs of codeine addiction depend on the length of time a person abuses this medication.
-The amount of codeine abused also influences the symptoms of addiction to this opioid.
+Signs of Codeine addiction manifest through mood, behavioral, and physical symptoms.
 The most common signs of codeine addiction are listed below:

 • Depression and anxiety